omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 ### Writing macros with NSE

-Since NSE allows you to evaluate expressions in the calling scope, you can use it write macros, that is, functions that work as short-cuts for statements where they are called.
+Since NSE allows you to evaluate expressions in the calling scope, you can use it write macros, that is, functions that work as shortcuts for statements where they are called.
 These differ from functions, that cannot generally modify data outside of their own scope, and I will not recommend using them unless you have very good reasons to---the immutability of data is a very important feature of R and violating it with macros goes against this---but because it is a good example of what you can do with NSE I will include the example here.

 Consider the code below.
 This example is a modified implementation of the macro code presented in [*Programmer's Niche: Macros in R*(https://www.r-project.org/doc/Rnews/Rnews_2001-3.pdf) by Thomas Lumley, R Journal, 2001].
 I have simplified the macro making function a bit; you can see the full version in the original article online.